-The Orbiting Carbon Observatory will be launched at a specific time based on the science requirements of the mission.
+The Orbiting Carbon Observatory-2 will be launched at a specific time and trajectory needed to join the A-Train constellation.
 Unlike spacecraft sent to other planets, comets or asteroids, the launches of Earth-orbiting satellites do not need to be timed based on the alignment of the planets.
 Earth-orbiting satellites do, however, need to be launched during particular windows within any given 24-hour day in order to get into the proper orbit around Earth.
-The Orbiting Carbon Observatory will assume what is called a "sun-synchronous" orbit, flying within eight degrees of Earth's north and south poles.
-Because it needs to adjust to the even more precise orbit of the "A-Train" constellation of Earth observing satellites that it will join, the launch vehicle must be launched during a specific daily launch window.
+The Orbiting Carbon Observatory-2 will assume what is called a "sun-synchronous" orbit, flying within eight degrees of Earth's north and south poles with a Mean Local Time of the Ascending Node (MLTAN) of approximately 1:36 p.m.
+Because it needs to adjust to the even more precise orbit of the 438-mile (705-kilometer) Afternoon Constellation, or "A-Train" of Earth-observing satellites that it will join, the launch vehicle must be launched during a specific 30-second daily launch window that repeats daily.